kulturpass-de/kulturpass-documentation/project-documentation/project-processes-and-functions.md

 - Accessibility information for the shop location
 - Bank account details; otherwise money transfer from BMK to the shop owner will fail.

-If these tasks are perfomed successfully, the vendor can start entering the product and offer data into th e system.
+If these tasks are perfomed successfully, the vendor can start entering the product and offer data into the system.
+There is also a user-focused article for first steps of the vendors in the [Help Center](https://service.kulturpass.de/help/de-de/6-registrierung-fur-anbietende/125-ubersicht-erste-schritte-nach-der-registrierung) (German language only).

 Back to [Project documentation](README.md)